mohit0224/p-setup/readme.md

 The application has the following routes defined in `src/app.ts`:

 1. `/api/v1/logs` - Handles requests related to logs.
-This route accepts a body parameter environment which should be either development or production.
+This route accepts a body parameter `environment` which should be either `development` or `production`.
 All logs are saved in MongoDB, and this route allows you to retrieve logs based on the specified environment.

 2. `/api/v1/health` - Handles requests related to health checks.

 ## Contribution